untoldwind/KontrolSystem2/docs/reference/ksp/orbit.md

 ```

 Returns a new Orbit object that represents the result of applying a given relative `deltaV` to o at `ut`.
+Note: The resulting orbit is calculated as if the velocity change happens instantaneously, which might lead
+to unrealistic results for larger `deltaV`.
+The main use-case of this method is to be used as part of
+an orbit-optimization algorithm as it is quiet fast.

 Parameters